-- Ready to shoot: Comes with a build-in lens, while the L10 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the L10 requires a separate lens.

 - More compact: Is smaller (117x70mm vs 135x96mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the L10).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the L10).

 - More modern: Reflects 4 years of technical progress since the L10 launch.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.